By

 Navigating Through Overlapping Commitments

 This situation not only causes stress but can also lead to decreased productivity and the potential for missed deadlines.
-Effective time management tips include setting clear priorities and employing scheduling software that can alert you to these overlaps before they become a problem.
-Understanding how to swiftly adjust and reprioritize schedules is essential for navigating these challenges successfully.
+Effective time management tips include setting clear priorities and utilizing scheduling software that alerts you to potential overlaps before they become a problem.
+Understanding how to adjust and reprioritize schedules swiftly is essential for navigating these challenges successfully.

 The Impact of Poor Scheduling on Productivity